communitycoins/cc-index/README.md

 # cc-index

 ## Getting started
-This intends to be the central repository of all community coins by collecting information about
+This project intends to be the central repository of all community coins by collecting information about
 - their story and history
 - our subjective qualification
 - their objective parameters
 - The intended community

+Most of these coins/teams/projects have been promoted/motivated by participants of the communitycoins dialog, wether on discord, twitter or telegram.
+While the communitycoins definition is unambiguously defined on communitycoins.org, several other coins bare a similar history or are simply regarded as sympathetic to the concept of community driven assets that bare the satoshi mindset of freedom, decentralisation and limited supply.
+These could at least be considered as guests and promotors of communitycoins.

 ## Communitycoins.org
 The Communitycoin Alliance kicked-off in may 2018 by a meeting in Lissabon between de developers of Cryptoescudo (CESC) and eGulden (EFL) and by a joint elaboration of the website communitycoins.org with a shared manifest.
 During the next four years the inititiative was mainly carried by the teams of eGulden, Auroracoin and Canadaecoin through weekly meetings while raiding each others communities and other teams.
-In 2023 Deutsche emark joined that group but the meeting frequency was reduced to allow for internal developments.
+Along the way Deutsche Emark, Pakcoin, Sterlingcoin, Bolivarcoin and Kobocoin more or less actively joined that group.

 ### Alliance (cc)
 These teames actively contributed to the alliance and are considered community coins